How to Be a Long-Distance Landlord

 It is not a good thing for your tenants to vanish without warning.
 Regular communication can help you avoid problems in the future.

-Each real estate market is unique, and you must understand the trends in the market where your rental is located in order to set the appropriate rental price and remain competitive.
+Each real estate market is unique, and you must understand the trends in the rental market where your rental is located in order to set the appropriate rental price and manage it effectively while remaining competitive.
 Start by looking at Zillow's Local Market Report for the area where your rental is located.

-Check out the competition by utilizing Zillow to look for properties for rent in the neighborhood that have similar attributes to yours.
+Check out the competition by utilizing Zillow to look for rental properties in the neighborhood that have similar attributes to yours.

-You should also be informed of local regulations and have a relationship with a local attorney who can assist you with any worries or issues that arise.
+You should also be informed of local regulations regarding rentals, and have a relationship with a local attorney who can assist you with any worries or issues that arise.
+This includes fair housing, lease guidelines, and security deposit laws.

 Go through the headlines of local newspapers or television stations.
 This will keep you informed about new employers coming to town or other happenings that may affect your possible renter pool.